cnti-testcatalog/testsuite/RATIONALE.md

 * ✔️ To check if an attacker can use a symlink for arbitrary host file system access (CVE-2021-25741)

+Why: *Due to CVE-2021-25741, subPath or subPathExpr volume mounts can be [used to gain unauthorised access](https://hub.armo.cloud/docs/c-0058) to files and directories anywhere on the host filesystem.
+In order to follow a best-practice security standard and prevent unauthorised data access, there should be no active CVEs affecting either the container or underlying platform.*

 * ✔️ To check if there are service accounts that are automatically mapped

 * ✔️ To check if there is a host network attached to a pod